Tommy Tuberville Called Out For Pushing 1 Of The 'Oldest False Choices' In Politics

 LOADINGERROR LOADING

 “This is one of the oldest false choices in American politics, this is something that happens every four years.
-‘If only we weren’t spending the money here, we’d be spending the money there,’” said Nichols in an appearance on MSNBC.
+‘If only we weren’t spending the money here, we’d be spending the money there,’” Nichols said in an appearance on MSNBC.

 MSNBC’s Katy Tur, in her interview with Nichols, noted that President-elect Donald Trump and his allies have claimed that the U.S. should focus on “problems at home” instead of funding wars like the one in Ukraine.